 A brief introduction to BCCO

-BCCO was founded almost 60 years ago as a community chorus singing symphonic choral repertoire.
+BCCO was founded 60 years ago as a community chorus singing symphonic choral repertoire.
 Its founding principles are still core to the chorus today: anybody can sing (no auditions), we perform with a live orchestra, and we give free concerts.
 Our members have a wide range of experience, from those who have been in choral groups all their lives and take voice lessons to those who have always wanted to try to sing again since they were told in sixth grade chorus to sit at the back of the room and do math homework instead of open their mouths.
 Our music director, Ming Luke, is committed to the idea that everybody can sing.
 We aspire to prepare works to a high standard, something that he believes we can achieve if we all try together.

 Key dates

 BCCO rehearses on Monday nights from 7-9:30 pm at St John’s Presbyterian Church, 2727 College Ave, Berkeley 94705.
-Key dates for the coming semester are:
+Key dates for the spring 2025 semester are:

-• in addition, we plan to schedule two Saturday “all-day” rehearsals: 9-11 am – lunch break – 1-3 pm.
+• in addition, we plan to schedule one or two Saturday “all-day” rehearsals at mid-semester, exact dates TBD.
+Format: 10 am-noon rehearsal, lunch break, 1-3 pm rehearsal

 Repertoire